Skip to main content

 4. User Identification

-The user's walletAddress is their primary identifier within the Effectstream.
+The user's walletAddress is their primary identifier within the EffectStream.
 When your State Machine receives an input, it knows which user performed the action based on the signerAddress.
 This address is used to query the database for the user's state, inventory, and other relevant information.

 4. Signing Messages